Huguenots in Dublin | What You Need to Know About the City’s French Heritage

 French Walk, Saint Stephen’s Green’s Huguenot Settlement

 Salomon Blosset de Loches, Antoine de la Sautié, Charles de Cresserons, Samuel de Thierry de Pechels, Jean Arabin de Barcille : these are a few select names of Huguenots living on the west side of St. Stephen’s Green in the 18th century.
-With so many French Protestants settling in the area, by the 1750s the street was known as French Walk.

 French Walk, Dublin